 Studio photographers will appreciate that the Canon 1D C (unlike the SX420) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1DC and the SX420 have been discontinued, but can regularly be found used on eBay.
+Both the 1DC and the SX420 have been discontinued, but can regularly be found used on ebay.
 The SX420 was replaced by the Canon SX430, while the 1DC does not have a direct successor.
 Further information on the features and operation of the 1DC and SX420 can be found, respectively, in the Canon 1D C Manual (free pdf) or the online Canon SX420 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 1D C and the Canon SX420?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.